 In partnership with Charlottesville City Schools, ACPS offers the opportunity for high school students to receive specialized training in a variety of career fields through the Charlottesville Albemarle Technical Education Center (CATEC).
 These offerings supplement Career and Technical Education (CTE) offerings at our high schools and include both traditional technical training and emerging fields.
 Students are enrolled in their base high school (determined by school attendance area) and take classes at CATEC during the school day.

-Next Step: Complete the Registration Form »
+Next Step: Complete an online registration form »